twardokus/v2verifier/README.md

 	sudo apt install -y git cmake libuhd-dev uhd-host swig libgmp3-dev python3-pip python3-tk python3-pil
 	python3-pil.imagetk

-Finally, install and/or upgrade some Python 3 libraries.

-	pip3 install -U image fastecdsa pyyaml eel folium pynmea2

 ## Running V2Verifier

-Connect one USRP to each PC.
+Begin by connecting one USRP to each PC.

+### Radio layer: C-V2X
+*Note C-V2X communication requires equipment capable of both cellular communication and GPS clock synchronization (e.g., USRP B210 w/ GPSDO or [Cohda Wireless MK6c](https://cohdawireless.com/solutions/hardware/mk6c-evk/)) as well as access to either an outdoor testing environment or synthesized GPS source.*

+On each PC, open a new terminal....

+### Radio layer: DSRC

 On both PCs, launch GNURadio with the command `gnuradio-companion` from a terminal.
 On one PC, open the `wifi_tx.grc` file from the `v2verifier/grc` project subdirectory.
 On the other PC, open the `wifi_rx.grc` file from the same subdirectory.
 Click the green play button at the top of GNURadio to launch the flowgraphs on both PCs.
 You will need to configure the communication options (e.g., bandwith, frequency) to suit your needs.
 The default is a 10 MHz channel on 5.89 GHz.

-On each PC, navigate to the v2verifier directory.
+On each PC, `cd` into the `build` directory.
 For the receiver, run the command

-    python3 v2verifier.py receiver -t {dsrc cv2x} [-g {web tk}] [--test]

-to launch the receiver (include the `-g` option for GUI support).
+    ./v2verifier dsrc receiver [--test] [--gui]

 For the transmitter, run the command

-    python3 v2verifier.py transmitter [--test]
+    ./v2verifier dsrc transmitter [--test]

-to begin transmitting messages.
-See the command-line help (`python3 v2verifier.py --help`) for information about the optional arguments noted for each command.
+See the command-line help (`./v2verifier -h`) for optional arguments.

-*Note that V2Verifier also supports C-V2X communication, but this requires equipment capable of both cellular communication and GPS clock synchronization (e.g., USRP B210 w/ GPSDO or [Cohda Wireless MK6c](https://cohdawireless.com/solutions/hardware/mk6c-evk/)) as well as access to either an outdoor testing environment or synthesized GPS source.*
+## Important note about GUIs

-**Important note about GUI usage:** V2Verifier currently offers two graphical interfaces.
+V2Verifier currently offers two graphical interfaces.
 The first is a web-based interface that interacts with Google Maps.
 To use this GUI, you will need to purchase a Google Maps API key through Google Cloud services and create `config.js` file in the `web` directory of V2Verifier (some familiarity with JavaScript is helpful).

-Our second interface is based on TkGUI.
-To use this option, open a separate terminal window before running any `v2verifier.py` commands and run `python3 tkgui_execute.py` to launch the TkGUI interface as a separate process.
+Our second interface is based on
+TkGUI.
+To use this option, open a separate terminal window before running any `v2verifier` commands above and run `python3 tkgui_execute.py` to launch the TkGUI interface as a separate process.
 We encourage you to open a GitHub issue with any questions or problems using either graphical interface.

-## Replay attack with V2Verifier
-**Note - these instructions apply to versions of V2Verifier through the beta release of version 2.0.
-While updates are in progress, please ensure you use an appropriate release of V2Verifier as these instructions will not work with release 2.0**

-Conducting a replay attack requires three USRPs and three PCs.
-Note that these instructions apply only to DSRC at present.
-One USRP, which will be used to conduct the attack, will require two antennas.

-Set up two PCs as above and run the normal transmitter and receiver programs.
-Make sure to use the `-g` option with the `local` program to launch the receiver GUI.

-    python3 ./main.py [local | remote] dsrc [-g]

-On the third PC, connected to the USRP with two antennas, open the `wifi_rx.grc` and `wifi_tx.grc` flowgraphs in GNURadio.
-Also, open a terminal and navigate to the `replay_attack` directory in the V2Verifier directory.
-- Run the `wifi_rx.grc` flowgraph
-- Switch to the terminal and run `python3 ./replay_attack.py <seconds_to_collect>`
-- When the script prompts to press Enter, *wait!* Go back to GNURadio, stop the `wifi_rx.grc` flowgraph and run the `wifi_tx.grc` flowgraph
-- Return to the terminal and press Enter.
-The attacker will begin replaying messages.
-- Look at the receiver you started at the beginning.
-You should see the effects of the replay attack (e.g., warning messages in yellow text on the message feed) on the GUI.

-# CPP Instructions

-## Required packages

-`sudo apt install -y libssl-dev`

-## Build

-    mkdir build
-    cmake ../
-    make